SamiUddin-tech/LiDAR-AND-CAMERA-FUSION/README.md

 3. Late Fusion

 ## Sensors and  Sensor Fusion
-In this project project my focus is on Cameras and LiDARs (IMAGES and POINT CLOUDS), which are being used by almost every Autonomous Vehicle Company.
+In this project, my focus is on Cameras and LiDARs (IMAGES and POINT CLOUDS), which are being used by almost every Self Driving Car Company.

 ### Cameras:
 Today, Cameras are very scalable and integrated in every Self Driving Car.